Ashok0/EnderalVREssentials-Nightly/README.md

 	* Disable "Bijin Skin UNP and CBBE" if you prefer vanilla skin.
 	* Enable "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
 	* Enable "Replace spiders with wolfs and bears" if you have arachnophobia!
-15. (Optional) For Oculus Air Link / Oculus Link users only:  Download the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) to your Skyrim VR installation folder.
+16. (Optional) You can optimize your VR performance by installing either [OpenVR FSR](https://github.com/fholger/openvr_fsr) (Compatible with all headsets) or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only) to your Skyrim VR installation folder.
 Backup and overwrite the existing DLL file in your Skyrim VR folder.
-Not required but improves framerate by launching Enderal VR directly through the Oculus runtime and eliminating overhead from Steam VR. &#x1F53A;Dragonborn Speaks Naturally does not work when using OpenComposite.&#x1F53A;
+		* OpenComposite improves framerates by launching Enderal VR directly through the Oculus runtime and eliminating overhead from Steam VR. &#x1F53A;Dragonborn Speaks Naturally does not work when using OpenComposite as it requires SteamVR to function properly.&#x1F53A;
-16. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
+17. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
 		* You can optionally click "Shortcut" underneath "Run" to create a shortcut for launching Enderal VR directly from the Windows desktop!

 ## MCM Settings